Resources

 After you incorporate and create bylaws, it’s time to develop a detailed business plan.
 You can think of your business plan as a map that will show members and the board of directors which direction to take to reach common goals.
 Use the information you gathered from your feasibility study to help you write your business plan.

-Overall, your business plan should include everything you and members need to know to run and grow the co-op.
+Overall, your business plan should include everything you and your members need to know to run and grow the co-op.
 There is no right or wrong way to create a business plan as long as it meets your needs.
 Traditional business plans include the following:

-• A description of the problems your co-op solves and the people it serves
+• A description of the problems your co-op solves and the people it serves.

-• A market analysis describing trends in your industry, the outlook, what competitors are doing and how you’ll do it better
+• A market analysis describing trends in your industry, the outlook, what competitors are doing and how you’ll do it better.

 6. Obtain Capital